sricharankrishnan/jekyll-arabica-boilerplate/README.md

 ![Landing Page Shot](https://github.com/sricharankrishnan/jekyll-arabica-boilerplate/blob/master/assets/images/landing-page-shot.gif?raw=true)

 ### About
 A really simple project that serves as a boiler plate for developers building front end websites with Jekyll.
 Most of the conventions in this boilerplate originate from regular jekyll based terminologies in terms of folder names.
-However, few simple modifications have been done in order to standardize website building with jekyll in an opiniated but simple manner.
+However, few simple modifications have been done in order to standardize website building with jekyll in an opiniated but simple manner. <b>Watch the video presentation on [YouTube](https://www.youtube.com/watch?v=TLJuhdXiMXg)</b>.

 ### Built Using
 + [Jekyll - The Static Site Generator](https://jekyllrb.com/)